andreimoment/tangomanual/org/challenge/practicaethno.md

 # for the list below.
 Each level is indented by 2 additional spaces.

 toc:                    # Think of the TOC as nested lists:
-  - level: "Dance - do these at labs"    # "level"s and the "missions" list are under "toc"
+  - level: "Dance, do these at labs"    # "level"s and the "missions" list are under "toc"
     missions:           # Mission numbers are under "missions".
       - 1               # Note the indentation! ("I belong to the parent above")
       - 59              # And the dashes! ("I am an item in a list")